 This course builds on experience gained from courses such as ART 101, ART 102, and ART 231.
 Students continue to receive specific instruction in using the main imaging and design software and are assigned projects to help consolidate expressive and conceptual skills.
+This course can be repeated twice for credit.
 Prerequisite: ART 231.

 ART 343 Advanced Seminar in the Production of Video and the Moving Image (4)

 This seminar course involves the production of video, sound, and the moving image.
 Students pursue a combination of advanced assignments and self-directed projects aimed towards furthering the study of these art forms through a focused set of methods and technologies.
+This course can be repeated twice for credit.
 Prerequisite: ART 102 or ART 104 or ART 231 or ART 243 or ART 331.

 ART 349 Community Engagement and Creative Practice: Investigating the Highlander Folk School through Art (4)

 An inquiry-based course that examines the impacts of the Highlander Folk School.
 The course introduces an interdisciplinary approach to the production of socially-engaged art through place-based experiential learning.
 Utilizing participatory practices and critical pedagogy to examine local contexts and social issues through community engagement, students visualize, record, and reflect on Highlander’s history.
 A range of approaches including journal writing, activating archives, field trips, recording oral histories, and production of video and photographic work are involved.
 Prerequisite: ART 242 or ART 243 or ART 248 or ART 261 or ART 263 or junior standing.

 ART 351 Advanced Studio Seminar in Drawing (4)